WVURAIL/dspira/categories/receiver-electronics/index.md

 meta_description: "Prepare the electronics for a DSPIRA horn telescope.
 Compare amplifiers and receivers, assemble the LNA, and connect the signal path."
 ---

 A horn on a stand is an antenna, not yet a telescope.
-What makes it one is the receiver chain: a **low-noise amplifier** on the probe inside the can, which lifts a signal far too faint to digitise up to something an SDR can see, and a **software-defined radio** that samples the amplified signal and hands it to a computer over USB.
+The receiver chain makes it a telescope.
+A **low-noise amplifier** on the can's probe boosts the faint signal until an SDR can detect it.
+A **software-defined radio** samples that signal and sends it to a computer over USB.

-The amplifier is the component that decides how good your telescope is, and it is the one most worth spending time on.
-There are three routes to one: build the DSPIRA board from parts for around $30, or buy one of two ready-made modules.
+The amplifier largely determines telescope performance.
+It deserves careful attention.
+Build the DSPIRA amplifier from parts for around $30.
+Alternatively, choose one of two ready-made modules.

 The SDR matters less.
-Several will work, but each has its own sample rate and gain, and the spectrometer has to be told which one you have.
+Several SDRs work, each with different sample rates and gains.
+Configure the spectrometer for your device.
 That is what the source-block settings lesson is for.

 Read this module alongside